Home of Winnie the Pooh in East Sussex

 Cotchford Farm and Winnie the Pooh

 “The Winnie-the-Pooh stories, and therefore Cotchford Farm, hold a special place in so many peoples’ hearts.
-The gardens and the nearby Ashdown Forest embody the magic of the stories.
-Now you can come and see them for yourself whilst supporting the local area and we suggest booking quickly as there has been such a high level of interest.”
+The gardens and the nearby Ashdown Forest embody the magic of the stories.”

 “Some people talk to animals.
 Not many listen though.
 That’s the problem.”

-If you’re visiting the home of Winnie the Pooh in East Sussex, you may also like:
+If you’re interested in the home of Winnie the Pooh, or Pooh fan, you may also enjoy:

 Follow us